DanGeospatial/DronePathPreview/README.md

 - Currently tested on the DJI M3T images but may support the DJI M3M.

 # Known Issues
-- The pre-complied executable will not export flight data due to a GDAL issue with pyinstaller
+- The precompiled executable will not export flight data due to a GDAL issue with pyinstaller

 # Requires
 - geopandas